FoamScience/meshingo/README.md

 fixed, and inferred from the target STL.
 The optimizer then using the surrogate model from the previous stage to optimize the previous objectives **and their confidence intervals** (that the surrogate model provides) on the coefficients set of parameters from stage 1.

-The verdict is then given in JSON format (`stage2/verdict.json`) containing the top 3 pareto-frontier points from stage 2 optimization which are associated with the highest confidence.

 [cfMesh]: https://cfmesh.com/cfmesh-open-source/